patientsknowbest/aidbox_501_repro/README.md

 * client+service account+client id & secret in keycloak for customer-1 who will access their box.
 * token introspector and access policies within boxes

+Keycloak administration interface is available on http://keycloak.localhost:8081/auth

+Multibox administration interface is available on http://multibox.localhost:8080

+Username and password are both 'admin'

 Run the repro script
 ```bash
 cd stack